JustRegularLuna/ancient-johto/README.md

 * A combination of vanilla Gen 1 and 2 attacks, beta attacks, and custom attacks to suit the Pokémon that are available.
 * Game mechanics that combine aspects of Gen 1, Gen 2, beta content, and custom changes.

-Things you SHOULD NOT expect:
+Things you **SHOULD NOT** expect in this game:
 * Vanilla Gen 2 with a different coat of paint.
 * The Region from the SW97 Demo.
 * Pokémon, characters, locations, etc. from Gen 3+.
 * Modern game mechanics such as Natures, Abilities, IVs and EVs, the Physical/Special Split, Mega Evolution, etc.
-* Obnoxious self-insert boss trainers, "Kaizo" difficulty, Nuzlocke mode, or anything like that.
+* Obnoxious self-insert boss trainers, "Kaizo" difficulty, Nuzlocke mode, or anything "overly fan-gamey" like that.

 I know this hack may not appeal to everyone, and that is ok, but I hope the people that find this interesting will enjoy it once it is ready.
 Because not everything will match the vanilla games, there will of course be documentation available for people that want it.